Dennis Havrilla

-Dennis Havrilla (born August 24, 1987) is an American football quarterback who is currently a free agent.
+Dennis Havrilla (born August 24, 1987) is an American former professional football quarterback.
 He signed as an undrafted free agent with the Arizona Adrenaline of the Indoor Football League (IFL) in 2011.
-He played college football at Western New Mexico University.
+He played college football at Diablo Valley College, the University of Nebraska at Kearney, and Western New Mexico University.

+Early life

+Havrilla played high school football at Mount Diablo High School in Concord, California.

+College career

+Havrilla first enrolled at Diablo Valley College.
+He later transferred to the University of Nebraska at Kearney In January 2007.
+He started all ten games for the Nebraska–Kearney Lopers during the 2007 season, passing for 1,928 yards and 19 touchdowns while also rushing for 247 yards and four touchdowns.
+He was dismissed from the team in December 2007 for violating team rules.
+Havrilla finished his college career at Western New Mexico University.
+He redshirted for the Western New Mexico Mustangs in 2008.
+As a senior in 2009, he passed for 1,581 yards and 13 touchdowns while also rushing 88 times for 433 yards and scored six touchdowns.

 Professional career

 Havrilla spent multiple years in the Indoor Football League (IFL), catching on with several teams while playing quarterback, safety and placekicker.
 In 2014, he began the season with the Dodge City Law before signing with the Arena Football League's Spokane Shock.
 After three weeks on the Shock's practice squad, Havrilla returned to the Law.
 Not long after his return to the Law, he was assigned to the San Jose SaberCats, where he appeared as a backup to Nathan Stanley.
 He was reassigned by the SaberCats on July 10, 2014.

 Las Vegas Outlaws

 On June 19, 2015, Havrilla was assigned to the Las Vegas Outlaws.
 He was the backup to J. J. Raterink, but when Raterink was pulled due to his ineffective play, Havrilla was thrust into the game.
 The following week against the Portland Thunder, Havrilla was named the starting quarterback.
 He led the Outlaws to a 48-46 victory, where he scored the game-winning touchdown on a one-yard rush.
 On August 3, 2015, Havrilla was placed on reassignment, one week before the season ended.